Michelle Zauner: 2011–2016: Little Big League and Japanese Breakfast

 In 2011, Zauner started the Philadelphia emo band Little Big League with Ian Dykstra, Kevin O'Halloran, and Deven Craige.
 O'Halloran and Zauner met in classes at Bryn Mawr; the two met Craige at a Post Post show and Dykstra at a party.
 On April 1, 2012, the band released an eponymous EP.
 Fronted by Zauner, it recorded music for its debut studio album in Craige's studio, at Berk's Warehouse in Philadelphia, wrapping in January 2013.
 The album was released on the Tiny Engines label as These Are Good People on August 6, 2013, and the band launched a tour.
 These Are Good People spawned the single "My Very Own You".

 In 2013, Zauner began recording songs that she released under the name Japanese Breakfast.
-She has said she picked the name after seeing a gif of Japanese breakfast, deciding that the term would be considered "exotic" to American people, and hoping it would make people wonder what a Japanese breakfast consists of.
+She has said she picked the name after seeing a gif of Japanese breakfast, because she thought that Americans consider it to be "exotic."
 In June 2013, Zauner and musician Rachel Gagliardi of the duo Slutever recorded and posted one song a day on the Tumblr blog rachelandmichelledojune.
 On July 1, she released the songs on Bandcamp as the album June.
 As Japanese Breakfast, Zauner also participated in a song project with musicians Eskimeaux, Florist, Frankie Cosmos, and Small Wonder, who posted songs daily on the Tumblr blog may5to12songs in May 2014.
 On June 6, 2014, she released her songs as the Japanese Breakfast album Where Is My Great Big Feeling? on Bandcamp.
 On July 24, she released another album, American Sound.
 She rereleased both in late July on cassette tape as American Sound/Where Is My Great Big Feeling?.